Stocks may avert pullback - again

 Friday also marked the three-year anniversary of the S&P 500's plunge to a 12-year low, a move that was followed by a sharp rally.
 The S&P 500 still is up 102 percent from that low.

-The S&P 500 ended the week up 0.1 percent, even though on Tuesday, it marked its weakest day so far in 2012 on concerns about a default by Greece on its country's debt.
+The S&P 500 ended the week with a gain of 0.1 percent, even though on Tuesday, it marked its weakest day so far in 2012 on concerns about a default by Greece on its country's debt.

 Still, Friday's news of a technical default by the country was mostly brushed aside by investors.
 A derivatives group said Greece triggered the payment on default insurance contracts by using legislation that forces losses on all private creditors.